Sienci-Labs/Resources/atc/atc-assembly/atc-software.md

 ## Initial Hardware Checks

-1. Verify the **rack sensor** is on.
+1. Verify the **rack sensor** is on, if you have it.
 It should be on if the rack has been installed correctly.
 There should be a red light coming from the rack sensor.

     ![](/_images/_atc/_atc_assembly/_software/atc_assembly_soft_rack.jpeg){.aligncenter .size-medium}

 1. Check that the **tool length sensor (TLS)** is functioning.

-    * Press down on the TLS (either manually or by jogging the spindle down slowly), and confirm the **orange TLS LED** on the SLB-EXT turns on.
+    * Press down on the TLS (either manually or by jogging the spindle down slowly), and confirm the **orange TLS LED** on the SLB-EXT turns off.

     ![](/_images/_atc/_atc_assembly/_software/atc_assembly_soft_tls.jpeg){.aligncenter .size-medium}